-If you’ve ever seen movies or commercials with people writing equations on glass, you know that it looks smooth, cool, and oh-so-satisfying.
+If you’ve ever seen movies or commercials with people writing equations on glasses, you know that it looks smooth, cool, and oh-so-satisfying.
 But before you get too excited and buy your first set of glass markers, there are a few things to consider.

 Wet-Erase vs. Dry Erase

 While most glass markers are alcohol-based, they can either be wet-erase or dry-erase.
 Dry erase glass marker work well in lectures or meetings, as they can easily be wiped off afterward.
 On the other hand, wet-erase glass-markers offer some semi-permanence as they can only be removed with a damp cloth or after being washed off with some soap and water.